catalyst-cloud/catalystcloud-docs/source/database.rst

 instance creation.

-The other example uses the ``--host`` argument which allows a user to be created that only can only connect from the specified IP address.
+The other example uses the ``--host`` argument which allows a user to be created that can only connect from the specified IP address.

 .. code-block:: bash